steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 with the destination filename, then delete the original entry.
 This copy can be executed server-side, but as it does not complete until the in-cluster copy has completed, it takes time proportional to the amount of data.

+The rename overhead is the most visible issue, but it is not the most dangerous.
+That is the fact that path listings have no consistency guarantees, and may lag the addition or deletion of files.
+If files are not listed, the commit operation will *not* copy them, and so they will not appear in the final output.

 ### Hadoop MR Commit algorithm "1"